Radio DJ Steve Wright died in February 2024 and now, 16 months on, the contents of his will and who he has left his estate to has been revealed.

 ‘Steve could have looked after himself better’

-However, Steve’s brother Laurence has told MailOnline: “He was aware that he could have looked after himself better, in his lifestyle choices.
+Steve’s brother Laurence, meanwhile, told MailOnline: “He was aware that he could have looked after himself better, in his lifestyle choices.
 Obviously we all wish he had.

 “It’s like anyone who doesn’t look after themselves over an extended period.
 The normal stuff – diet, nutrition, exercise, sleep, stress – he was a very stoic kind of guy as well so if he had something wrong with him and he had to go to have some treatment or go to the doctors, he wouldn’t talk about it.